Thrilleratplay/Duckhunt.js/README.md

 FAQ
 ----
-Q) Why no sound?
+ Q. Why no sound?
-A) I wanted to create something simple that could be added to most web pages as an Easter egg and started through some mechanism like typing in the Konami code.
+ A. I wanted to create something simple that could be added to most web pages as an Easter egg and started through some mechanism like typing in the Konami code.
 Plus most of the sounds overlap and are incredibly short.
 This would have been a mess to try to get working correctly in every browser.
 I'm talk to you Internet Explorer.

-Q) Why does the screen flash?
+ Q. Why does the screen flash?
-A) To keep original to the game.
+ A. To keep original to the game.
 When the trigger on the NES Zapper was pulled, the screen would turn black and targets would be drawn as white.
-The contrast was enough for the sensor in the barrel of the Zapper to determine if a target was hit or not.
-[Wikipeida](http://en.wikipedia.org/wiki/NES_Zapper#History_and_usage)
+The contrast was enough for the sensor in the barrel of the Zapper to determine if a target was hit or not. \[Citation - [Wikipeida](http://en.wikipedia.org/wiki/NES_Zapper#History_and_usage)\]

-Q) Your code is bad and you should feel bad.
+ Q. Your code is bad and you should feel bad.
-A) Not a question but I agree with you fully.
+ A. Not a question but I agree with you fully.

 Usage